-Centers of Somewhere is a focused look at key ideas, preoccupations, and methods in the work of artist and filmmaker Sky Hopinka (born 1984 in Ferndale, Washington).
+Centers of Somewhere is a survey of the key ideas, preoccupations, and methods in the work of artist and filmmaker Sky Hopinka (born 1984 in Ferndale, Washington).

-Centers of Somewhere will present a newly commissioned, multi-channel work Here you are before the trees (2020), alongside a selection of recent videos and photography.
-The newly commissioned work will explore Indigenous histories of the Hudson Valley as they are connected to other regions in the U.S. Each channel of the new installation will focus on a different aspect of these landscapes, including the Stockbridge Munsee Band of Mohican Indians who were relocated from the Hudson Valley region to Wisconsin near Hopinka’s tribal homeland.
-The installation also incorporates research on Henry Roe Cloud, a Ho-Chunk tribal member from Wisconsin who was a contributor to the Merriam Report of 1928 as well as the prolific and influential writer Vine Deloria Jr. and his father, Vine Deloria Sr. who was a graduate of St. Stephen’s College, Bard’s first incarnation.
-Centers of Somewhere will also present a new series of sixteen photographs entitled Breathings (2020) that were shot throughout the U.S. in 2020.
+Centers of Somewhere presents a newly commissioned, multi-channel work Here you are before the trees (2020), alongside a selection of recent videos and photography.
+Here you are before the trees explores Indigenous histories of the Hudson Valley as they are connected to other regions in the U.S. Each channel focuses on a different aspect of this area, including the history and ongoing presence of the Stockbridge Munsee Band of Mohican Indians who were relocated from the Hudson Valley region to Wisconsin near Hopinka’s tribal homeland.
+It also incorporates research on Henry Roe Cloud, a Ho-Chunk tribal member from Wisconsin who was a contributor to the Merriam Report of 1928 as well as the prolific and influential writer Vine Deloria Jr. and his father, Vine Deloria Sr. who was a graduate of St. Stephen’s College, Bard’s first incarnation.
+Centers of Somewhere will also present a new collection of sixteen photographs entitled Breathings (2020) that were shot throughout the U.S. in 2020.
 While the photographs within the Breathings series range in locations and subject matter, a text binds them, with its handwritten lines encircling the borders of each image.
 For instance, a line around a cold Chicago intersection devoid of people reads: “I think of my home tonight.
 I don’t have any resolutions, but I’ve felt so much through these streets, these neighborhoods.
 This land and this Land hold so much, and this pain and this Pain call for salves we already have, still needing to be wrapped and poulticed.”